Sunday, May 31, 2026

 Hilbert Table

 James speculates that a Hilbert Table might be just the thing for a banquet in heaven.
-I knew it must have something to do with David Hilbert the eminent turn-of-the-century mathematicians, but had to look it up.
+I knew it must have something to do with David Hilbert the eminent turn-of-the-century mathematician, but had to look it up.

 "...as many dimensions as guests, everybody sitting next to Jesus and kitty-corner with every other guest."